 - CDT in Computational Methods for Material Science - Department of Physics led cross-disciplinary CDT, including Chemistry, Physics, Materials and Engineering

-- CDT for Sensor Technologies and Applications - new for October 2014 is an interdisciplinary programme lead by the Department of Chemical Engineering and Biotechnology, involving Departments from the Schools of Physical Sciences, Technology, Biological Sciences and Clinical Medicine.
+- CDT for Sensor Technologies and Applications - An interdisciplinary programme lead by the Department of Chemical Engineering and Biotechnology, involving Departments from the Schools of Physical Sciences, Technology, Biological Sciences and Clinical Medicine.
 PhD projects in the areas of sensor technologies.